PEAK-Legacy/BytecodeAssembler/README.txt

 If you want to incorporate constant-folding into your AST nodes, you can do so by checking for constant values and folding them at either construction or code generation time.
-For example, this ``And`` node type folds constants during code generation, by not generating unnecessary branches when it can prove which way a branch will go::
+For example, this ``And`` node type (a simpler version of the one included in ``peak.util.assembler``) folds constants during code generation, by not generating unnecessary branches when it can prove which way a branch will go::

     >>> from peak.util.assembler import NotAConstant